In Depth Baby Product Reviews Led by a Pediatrician

 Hygiene

-Maintaining hygiene is essential when using a breast pump, as it directly impacts the cleanliness of the milk you provide for your baby.
-When we evaluated hygiene, we considered a few things.
-First, for each pump, we checked how many parts required cleaning.
-Second, we looked at the accessibility of the parts and whether common tools, like a baby bottle brush, help the process.
-If parts are dishwasher-safe, we consider that beneficial as it streamlines the cleaning process.
-We also checked if the pump is an open or closed system.
-We strongly recommend a closed system because it's designed to prevent contaminants from entering the tubing, which connects to the motor.
+Maintaining hygiene is essential, as it directly impacts the quality of your milk.
+While evaluating hygiene, we considered the number of parts, accessibility of the parts, and whether tools like a baby bottle brush are required.
+We strongly recommend a closed system pump because it's designed to prevent contaminants from entering the tubing, which connects to the motor.
 This can create a risk for germs or bacteria to grow.

-In our review, most of the contenders fall within the average range when it comes to hygiene.
+Most pumps are average when it comes to hygiene.
 This is mainly because they have closed systems and share similar cleaning methods.
-Only a select few slightly outperform the group but for different reasons.
+Only a select few slightly outperform the group, but for different reasons.

-The Haakaa Gen 1 has an open system, and the silicone material can attract hair and lint, but compared to the competition, it's the absolute easiest pump to clean.
-You won't find a breast pump with fewer parts to manage and clean.
-Its one-part, all-in-one design is as straightforward as possible and requires nothing more than a standard bottle brush.
+The Haakaa Gen 1 has an open system, and the silicone material can attract hair and lint, but it's the easiest pump to clean.
+It's one-part, all-in-one design is as straightforward as possible and requires nothing more than a standard bottle brush.

-The Lansinoh Manual Breast Pump has a closed system, a handful of parts to clean, and it's also dishwasher-safe for added convenience.
+The Lansinoh Manual Breast Pump has a closed system, a handful of parts to clean, and is dishwasher-safe for added convenience.
 The pump's components are accessible, especially the wide-mouth bottles, which can be scrubbed using a bottle brush to remove milk residue.
-In the realm of breast pumps.

-The Spectra S1 Plus and Spectra S2 Plus are equipped with more parts, totaling eight each, which is more than most competitors.
-Cleaning these parts isn't particularly challenging, but the most significant factor to consider is the time-consuming process of reassembling the system.
-The greater number of parts makes the reassembly more demanding in both time and attention than those with streamlined designs.
+The Spectra S1 Plus and Spectra S2 Plus are equipped with eight parts each, more than most competitors.
+Cleaning them isn't particularly challenging, but reassembling the system is time-consuming.

 Each product varies in assembly time and effort.
 This video shows the BellaBaby.